w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 There are 5 types of account balances:

-- **Free** is the balance is the balance that can be used for on-chain activity but is not necessarily spendable (or transferrable)
+- **Free** is the balance that can be used for on-chain activity like staking, participating in governance etc. but is not necessarily spendable (or transferrable)
 - **Frozen** is the free balance locked for [staking](./learn-staking.md), [governance](./learn-polkadot-opengov.md), and [vesting](./learn-transactions.md#vested-transfers)